Diving work

 Maintain a dive safety log

-- the name of the supervisor
+- name of the supervisor

-- the date and location of the dive
+- date and location of the dive

-- the maximum depth of the dive
+- maximum depth of the dive

 - any incident, difficulty, discomfort or injury that occurs during the dive